 I Will Survive

 Spirituality wasn’t actually the first place where I started when I was looking to get my shit together.
 I did a TON of research on the internet looking for anything and everything to help me get my head on straight and my feelings into a controllable state.
 I started with Louise Hay and the mirror work, but that did not work.
 My self-worth was so low that I loathed myself.
 I hated myself to the core of my being, and every time I looked in the mirror, I wanted to spit on myself or smash the mirror.
-I finally found Tony Robbins and his CD’s: Unleash the Power Within and then Get the Edge.
+I found Tony Robbins and his CD’s: Unleash the Power Within and then Get the Edge.
 I would be running on the treadmill with his CD’s playing in the background.
 Sometimes, I would blast on the song “I Will Survive” by Diana Ross.
 I began this when I heard Anthony Robbins say in one of his recordings that when he began his speaking career and felt fearful, that he would repeatedly listen to Barracuda by Heart.
 I attached to any idea I heard and applied it to my daily routine.
 “I Will Survive” seemed appropriate for me.
-It was not only directed to the men, including my father and grandfather, in my life; I also used it as a metaphor for the ugliness and hate I felt for myself.
+It was not only directed to the men in my life; I also used it as a metaphor for the ugliness and hate I felt for myself.

 To many people are looking for an easy recovery or a quick-fix from chronic childhood abuse, sexual assault, trauma, loss, or whatever.
 Some, simply want to avoid and ignore it, hoping that all the feelings and thoughts will just go away.
 If you want to heal, if you want to reclaim your self-worth, you need to do the work.
 Whatever negative child attachment you acquired with your mother or caregiver, it does not have to be your destiny.
 For sure, you will falter.
 You will want to give up.
 It will feel shitty and scary while you’re in the healing process.
 There is no doubt about that.
 The key, however, is to pick yourself up and get moving again.